 Sleeping in a cooler room will make it easier for you to fall asleep at first, but if the temp gets too far below 60 degrees Fahrenheit (15.6 degrees Celsius), or conversely to high above 67 degrees Fahrenheit (19.4 degrees Celsius), even your deepest sleep will be interrupted because your own body craves a very specific temperature at night.

-The best way for you to win the temperature battle is to get an AC with a thermostat which regulates the temperature in your room.
+The best way for you to win the temperature battle is to get an AC with a thermostat which means you can Tailor your ac to sleep better.
 You can set it to the temperature that you want, and it will maintain it for as long as it’s on.
 If you’re sleeping with someone that has a different comfortable room temperature than you, just tell them to wear a sweater or wear less.

 And it’s not just coffee.
 As if not having coffee isn’t sad enough – tea, energy drinks, sodas, chocolate, and other drinks that make your mornings feel better and keeps you going has caffeine as well.
 Don’t worry though, we’re not telling you to stop taking any caffeine, but having too much of it will definitely screw up how you sleep.

 According to the Journal of Clinical Sleep Medicine, drinking or taking caffeine 6 hours before your bedtime can reduce your sleep time by an hour or more.
 You’re probably thinking —Great!
 I’ll just binge on coffee before that 6-hour window and I’ll be good to go!